 - deal with specially controlled breeds

-The police have similar powers, in particular, where a dog attacks a person.
+The police have similar powers, in particular, where a dog attacks a person or livestock.

 You are obliged to keep you dog under control.
 'Dangerously out of control' does not mean that the dog has to bite someone.
 It includes a dog that is considered to be acting in a threatening manner.